reactioncommerce/example-storefront/docs/tracking-events.md

 ### Step 3.
 Test

-With the app running, navigate or refresh the current page your own to trigger some tracking events.
-Visit the segment dashboard and verify that events are coming through successfully.
+With the app running, navigate to different pages to trigger tracking events.
+Visit the Segment dashboard and verify that events are coming through successfully.

-## Add Custom Tracking
+## Add a custom tracking service

 ### Step 1: Add a custom tracker